tldraw/core/README.md

 # @tldraw/core

 This package contains the `Renderer` and core utilities used by [tldraw](https://tldraw.com).

 You can use this package to render React components in a canvas user interface.
-See the example project for a reference.

 💕 Love this library?
 Consider [becoming a sponsor](https://github.com/sponsors/steveruizok?frequency=recurring&sponsor=steveruizok).